stefanwalther/qix-info/.verb.md

 $ docker run --net="host" stefanwalther/qix-info list-apps
 ```

+_Note: We need to add `--net="host"` to allow the Docker container talking to the host._

 ## Roadmap

 I might want to add more functionality over time (e.g. such as the `healthcheck` endpoint, listing extensions, etc.), but only as needed.